noronhaa/frameworkium-ui/README.md

 maxRetryCount: 2
 ```

-and you'd then use this config file by running:
+you could then use this config file by running:

 ```bash
 mvn clean verify -Dconfig=FirefoxGrid.yaml